 Pros of Averaging Down

-If the investor feels committed to the company’s growth and believes that its stock will continue to do well over longer periods, it could validate the purchase.
+If the investor feels committed to the company’s growth and believes that its stock will continue to do well over longer periods, that could justify the purchase.
 And, if the stock in question ultimately turns positive and enjoys solid growth over time, then the strategy will have been a success.

 Cons of Averaging Down

-The averaging down strategy requires an investor buy a stock that is, at the moment, losing value.
+The averaging down strategy requires an investor to buy a stock that is, at the moment, losing value.
 And it is always possible that this fall is not temporary — and is actually the beginning of a larger decline in the company and/or its stock price.
 In this scenario, an investor who averages down may have just increased their holding in a losing investment.

 Price change alone should not be an investor’s only indication to buy more of any stock.
 An investor with plans to average down should research the cause of the decline before buying — and even with careful research, projecting the trajectory of a stock can be difficult.
-That’s because price changes in the short-term can be driven by investor demand or sentiment, which is notoriously difficult to predict.
-It would require knowing what millions of investors across the globe—including institutional investors—are going to want tomorrow, next month, or even in the next few years.

-SoFi Invest® gives you complimentary access to financial advisors who can talk to you about diversifying your portfolio.
-SoFi also offers an Active Investing platform, where investors can buy stocks, ETFs or invest in fractional shares.
-For a limited time, opening an account gives you the opportunity to win up to $1,000 in the stock of your choice.
-All you have to do is sign up, play the claw game, and find out how much you won.
+SoFi Invest gives you complimentary access to financial advisors who can talk to you about diversifying your portfolio.
+SoFi also offers an Active Investing platform, where investors can trade stocks online, ETFs, fractional shares, crypto, and more.
+For a limited time, funding an account gives you the opportunity to win up to $1,000 in the stock of your choice.
+All you have to do is open and fund a SoFi Invest account.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.